russkatz/dse-k8s-local/README.md

 ```

 # Setup DSE Docker Image (as root on master)
-This requires a free account from academy.datastax.com
+This requires a free account from academy.datastax.com and is only required if using a custom docker image with your own docker repository.

 Download and configure DSE docker image:
 * `git clone https://github.com/datastax/docker-images`